devOpifex/erratum/docs/src/guide/escalation.md

 ## Basics

 Take the example below for instance.
 There a function which we called `random.stuff` that might produce an error (in this case 1 chance out of two).
-This function is called by another, which is in turn called by another which uses the result to either stop code execution (with `enforce`) or compute something.
+This function is called by another, which is in turn called by another which uses the result to either stop code execution (with `resolve`) or compute something.

 ```r
 random.stuff <- function(){